 There are seven airport lounges at Helsinki-Vantaa Airport:

 - Finnair Platinum Wing

-- Aspire Lounge
+- Aspire Lounge (Gate 13)

 - Plaza Premium Lounge

-American Express Lounges At Helsinki-Vantaa
+American Express Lounges at Helsinki-Vantaa

 Credit Card Perk

 Priority Pass is perhaps the most well-known lounge membership program.
-As a member regardless of the level, you are entitled for lounge access valid in all major airports.
+As a member regardless of the level, you are entitled to lounge access valid in all major airports.
 The Priority Pass membership comes often free of charge along with many credit cards, including the American Express Card as mentioned above.
 Surely, Priority Pass membership can be bought separately too.
-The cards are multi-level, and usually the memberships that come with basic credit cards include 4 free lounge visits, with additional visits costing about 28 euros.
+The cards are multi-level, and usually, the memberships that come with basic credit cards include 4 free lounge visits, with additional visits costing about 28 euros.
 Better cards come with unlimited visits.
-You can also purchase Priority Pass membership with unlimited lounge access and its price is 399 euros.
+You can also purchase a Priority Pass membership with unlimited lounge access and its price is 399 euros.
 The exact price varies between regions.

 Having a lounge membership does not guarantee that a lounge visit is free of charge.
 With premium cards, a visit is always free but on lower membership levels you need to pay about 25-30 euros for every visit after you have spent limited complimentary visits.